UTNuclearRoboticsPublic/assembly_hrc_data/README.md

 # assembly_hrc_data
 Labelled data from HRC experiments to be used for semantic hand segmentation.
+Includes ability to train using baseline UNET architecture.

 ![sample](samplevisual.png)